Herman II, Count of Winzenburg: Life

 In 1122, Count Herman III of Reinhausen died, the brother of Herman II's paternal grandmother Matilda of Reinhausen.
 Herman II's father, Herman I was his legal successor as Count of Reinhausen, Count in the Leinegau, and advocatus of Reinhausen Abbey.
 After an imperial ban had been pronounced over his father in 1130, Herman II dwelled in the Rhineland, probably in Mainz.

 From 1138, sought and gained the favour of King Conrad III of Germany, who saw them as a counterweight to the House of Welf.
-Herman II received Plesseburg castle in Paderborn as a fief, an styled himself Herman of Plesse.
+Herman II received Plesseburg castle in Paderborn as a fief, and styled himself Herman of Plesse.

 Herman II was a vassal of the Archbishops of Mainz and an opponent of the houses of Welf and Northeim during the succession crisis of 1138.
 In 1140, he reconciled with Northeim.
 When the Northeim family died out with the death of Siegfried IV of Boyneburg on 27 April 1144, Herman II inherited the castles of Bomeneburg and Boyneburg.
-A short time later, Herman's younger brother henry of Assel married Siegfried's widow Richenza.
+A short time later, Herman's younger brother Henry of Assel married Siegfried's widow Richenza.
 Herman, who possesses large funds, subsequently purchased a large part of Siegfried's inheritance, including Homburg castle, from Siegfried's other heirs.
 King Conrad III also invested the two brothers with some large imperial fiefs Siegfried IV had held, in order to tie them closer to the crown.
 They were also invested with the fiefs Siegfried had held from the Archbishop of Mainz and other prince-bishops.
 The fiefs they held from Mainz were especially important to them, as is evidenced by the fact that they ceded Reinhausen Abbey, their family's ancestral monastery, as well as the St. Blaise monastery in Northeim, which they had acquire earlier, to Mainz.
 After his defeat in the issue of the inheritance of Count Rudolph II of Stade, Conrad III could consider the division of the inheritance of the Boyneburg family as a success, since it made the Counts of Winzenburg into a strong counterweight to the House of Welf.